 - Violation of non-immigrant status – if you are here on a fiancée visa, or other non-immigrant visa, and you overstay the authorization period or otherwise violate the terms of your visa, you could be deported.

 If you are found to be deportable, you may be detained.
 In that case, you might qualify to be released on immigration bond.
-In any event, if you or your loved one is facing deportation, our Austin deportation lawyers examine the details of the case and determine whether you should face the case.
+In any event, if you or your loved one is facing deportation, Walker Gates Vela will examine the details of the case and determine a course of action.
 Just because you have been detained or have been ordered to leave the country does not necessarily mean deportation is the only option.

 Some of your defense options include: